-In Figure 6, we provide the Global Opportunities strategy's peer group rankings over the five-year, 10-year and since inception time periods.
+In Figure 6, we provide the Global Opportunities strategy's peer group rankings since inception.
 In all categories the strategy falls in the first or second quartile.
 Notable exceptions are in the risk measures, such as beta, standard deviation, and downside risk, where it falls into the desirable bottom decile.
+Figure 7 on the following page provides the strategy's performance over standard time periods.